 Here’s one thing you need to know about Little Rock: We really rock spring break.
 Whatever you are looking for, whether it’s a relaxing week of sightseeing or a few days of outdoor adventure, you can find it in abundance right here in Arkansas’s capital city.
 Here are some of our favorite ways to spend spring break in Little Rock.

-Historic Arkansas Museum (HAM) – Situated in Little Rock’s original neighborhood, HAM is now in the heart of a bustling downtown, where living history actors bring a bygone era back to life on the grounds of some of the state’s oldest buildings.
+Historic Arkansas Museum (HAM) – Situated in Little Rock’s original neighborhood, HAM is now in the heart of a bustling downtown.
+It features historic galleries that shine a light on Arkansas-made products and a company of living history actors that bring a bygone era back to life on the grounds of some of the state’s oldest buildings.

 Little Rock Central High School National Historic Site – Explore the scene of the 1957 desegregation crisis, where nine brave Black students broke down racial barriers.
 This is the only National Park Service unit that’s also a functioning high school.
 A visit here gives you the chance to walk in the footsteps of social justice pioneers.

 Mosaic Templars Cultural Center – Located in the historic Ninth Street District, this museum chronicles the history of Little Rock’s former “Little Harlem” neighborhood, a thriving area home to prominent African American businesses and entertainment halls like Dreamland Ballroom, where Ella Fitzgerald, Nat King Cole, and other greats played.
 Be sure to check out the museum's new children's gallery "Same.
 Different.
 Amazing." as it explores the many ways in which humanity is the same, is different, and is amazing.